Former Oklahoma teacher and youth pastor arrested for rape and molestation of teens

 SPIRO, Okla.
-(KFTA) — The Oklahoma State Bureau of Investigation arrested a former teacher and youth pastor on rape and molestation charges.
+(KNWA) — The Oklahoma State Bureau of Investigation arrested a former teacher and youth pastor on rape and molestation charges.

 According to a OSBI Facebook post, 34-year-old Justin White is facing charges of rape in the second degree in McCurtain County and lewd molestation in LeFlore County.